TykTechnologies/tykctl/README.md

        ```

      #### Org commands :
+       - These are the actions you can perform on an organization.

        ##### tykctl cloud org list
      - List all of your organization.The user has only one organization so in this case only one organization will be listed.